-Dr. Dean joined the Lawrence Technological University faculty in 1983, after five years at Emory University and five years with the Ethyl Corporation research laboratories.
-He received his B.A. from Carleton College and his Ph.D. in Inorganic Chemistry from the University of Wisconsin (Madison), and spent a postdoctoral year at the University of Alberta.
+Dean joined the faculty in 1983, after five years at Emory University and five years with the Ethyl Corporation research laboratories.
+He received his BA from Carleton College and his PhD in Inorganic Chemistry from the University of Wisconsin (Madison), and spent a postdoctoral year at the University of Alberta.
 His research interests lie in the area of organometallic chemistry, particularly the synthesis and structural chemistry of metal complexes with unusual sulfur ligands.
 At Lawrence Tech, he teaches general, analytical, and inorganic chemistry, as well as courses in the Masters of Science Education program.
-In addition, he serves as Director of Assessment.
+He also serves as the Director of Assessment.